Vjannu0711/AGED/README.md

 ```

 Before you run any of the routes after `/read`, you must run this command `curl localhost:5004/read -X POST` in order to read the data and load it into Redis database.
-You will get this message confirming that the data has been successfully gathered and loaded into Redis: `Data gathered`
+You will get this message confirming that the data has been successfully gathered and loaded into Redis: `Data gathered`.
+You can then simply type `curl localhost:5004/<route>` to run any of the routes listed above.

 ## Description of Outputs: